 When it comes to skin cancer, the more you know, the better protected you can be.
 Spring, with all of its outdoor activities, is a great time to learn more about this all-too-common and often preventable form of cancer.

 Identifying Skin Cancer

-Early detection and treatment is key for melanoma treatment.
-You should perform a full-body self-exam each month to become familiar with your skin and to identify any skin changes that could signal skin cancer.
-You can download a "body mole map" from the American Academy of Dermatology (AAD) to learn how to examine your skin and what to look for.
-If you see anything unusual, a mole or spot that is growing, unusual, bleeding or not like the others, see a dermatologist.
+Early detection and treatment is key for melanoma.
+Sarah Cannon recommends regular full body skin self-exams and skin exams by your doctor starting at age 20.
+Performing a full-body skin self-exam each month will help you become familiar with your skin so that you can identify any skin changes that could signal skin cancer.
+You can download a body mole map from the American Academy of Dermatology (AAD) to learn how to examine your skin and what to look for.
+If you see anything unusual, a mole or spot that is growing, unusual, bleeding, or not like the others, see a dermatologist.

 You can also get a free skin cancer screening through the AAD.
-The AAD offers free skin cancer screenings throughout the United States, usually in the spring.
+The AAD offers free skin cancer screenings throughout the United States.
 You can sign up to be notified via email when the next free screening will take place in your area.